adsrmk/vitepress-latest/docs/en/reference/obfuscate.md

 ```

 If you change the directories, make sure you also rename the folder, or else wordpress cannot find the destined URL
+In this particulare exmaple:
+- wp-content becomes /assets/
+- plugins becomes /lib/
 <img width="1187" height="357" alt="image" src="https://github.com/user-attachments/assets/13c075ec-0f5c-4de4-b621-899b19ced371" />

 (optionally) You can also disable uploads into month- and year-based folders.
 1, Login to Wordpress back-end